bbatsov/batsov.com/_posts/2021-12-23-new-laptop-lenovo-yoga-slim-7.md

 * Super fast (compared my old laptop at least) - that 8-core Ryzen CPU is a beast!
 * Gorgeous display, although I would have preferred a non-glossy (matte) version of it.
 * Relatively cool and quiet under normal workloads.
+It's no M1, but it's definitely coolest laptop I've ever owned.
+The laptop has a couple of power profiles you can choose from and in "battery saver" mode it's totally quiet and pretty cool.
 * Excellent build quality - it feels almost as premium as a MacBook!
 * Best laptop keyboard I've had in at least 10 years!
 Obviously it's still a laptop keyboard, but it has much better travel and feedback than Apple's new/old keyboards.
 I also love how the keycaps are shaped.
 * Great trackpad - almost as good as Apple's trackpads.